 Off The Lip

-On larger, slower waves, surfers often carve along the face of a wave instead o riding it bottom to top.
+On larger, slower waves, surfers often carve along the face of a wave instead of riding it bottom to top.
 This is most common on twin fin boards where the pivot is less dynamic than a thruster.
-A surfskate with it’s flexible and raised truck system closely replicates the tight arced carved turned that a surf makes when riding larger waves
+A surfskate with it’s flexible and raised truck system closely replicates the wide, arced carved turns that a surfer makes when riding larger waves

 What’s the difference between a SurfSkate and a Longboard?